uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_uninstall.md

 ## Remove Directories

-Delete the `C:\cockroach-vb-single` directory and all it's contents.
+Delete the `cockroach-vb-single` directory and all it's contents.